coingraham/terraform-challenge/CONTRIB.md

 Thanks for your interest in contributing to the Terraform Challenge page.
 My hope is that we can grow the challenges so that folks that are new to terraform will continue to learn using real world projects.

-You should start by taking a look at the sample challenge and copy the approach from that challenge.
-I would like all of the challenges to be foldered and formatted the same.
+You should start by taking a look at the [example](challenges/example/README.md) challenge and copy the approach from that challenge.
+I would like all the challenges to be foldered and formatted the same.

 In order to contribute, your challenge will need the following aspects: